California Business, Consumer Services and Housing Agency

-The Business, Consumer Services and Housing Agency (BCSH) is the California government cabinet-level agency that assists and educates consumers regarding the licensing, regulation, and enforcement of professionals and businesses.
-The agency is headquartered at the Bank of the West Tower in Sacramento.
+The Business, Consumer Services and Housing Agency (BCSH) was the California government cabinet-level agency that assisted and educated consumers regarding the licensing, regulation, and enforcement of professionals and businesses.
+The agency was headquartered at the Bank of the West Tower in Sacramento.
+It was established 2013 and dissolved in 2026, with its functions transferred to the California Housing and Homelessness Agency and the California Business and Consumer Services Agency.